tatianegercina/FinTech/02-Homework/20-Solidity/Instructions/README.md

 ### Starting your project

-Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contract called `ProfitSplitter.sol` using the starter code above.
+Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contract called `AssociateProfitSplitter.sol` using the starter code for level one above.

 While developing and testing your contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.